Reset the Audio Conferencing PIN in Microsoft Teams

 A PIN is a code made up of numbers that is created for each Microsoft Teams user who is enabled for audio conferencing.
 Audio conferencing PINs are used by meeting organizers to identify that they are the meeting organizer and allow them to start a meeting over the phone.
 If they use the Microsoft Teams app to start the meeting, a PIN isn't required.
 If users forget their PIN and they can't find it in the email that was sent to them when they were enabled for audio conferencing, an administrator can reset their PIN, or they can reset their own PIN.

-Meetings can be started when an authenticated user joins using the Microsoft Teams app or when the organizer joins with his or her PIN over the phone.
-When a meeting requires a PIN to start, users who join over the phone will be placed in the lobby and will listen to music on hold until the meeting starts.
+Meetings can be started when an authenticated user joins using the Microsoft Teams app or when the organizer joins with their PIN over the phone.
+When a meeting requires a PIN to start, users who join over the phone will be placed in the lobby and will listen to music on hold until the organizer admits them.
 If the organizer of a meeting doesn't require a PIN to start the meeting over the phone, then callers won't be asked to provide a PIN when they join the meeting.

 Reset a user's PIN